zachleat/BigText/README.markdown

 Extra Features
 ----------------------------
-### Re-BigText on Resize
+### Re-BigText on Resize (Responsive BigText)

 BigText does not implement its own debounced resize event, to reduce duplicate code.
 However, it does search for existing implementations.
 For example, [Ben Alman's Throttle/Debounce plugin](https://github.com/cowboy/jquery-throttle-debounce) or [Louis-Remi Babe's SmartResize](https://github.com/lrbabe/jquery-smartresize/), in that order.
+If no debounced plugin is found, BigText will bind to the native resize event.

 Common Problems
 ----------------------------